 Pine Valley Mountain View Administration Site

-Plate 695X.
+Plate 696X.
 Pine Valley Mountain View Administration Site 1943 – 1948 – 1953 – 1979 – 2004 In 1938 this 40 acre Forest Service horse pasture was seeded with crested wheatgrass.
 Furrows 8 to 12 feet apart were made with a plow and the seed broadcast.
 “A very nice stand of grass was thus obtained in the sagebrush type…[and this Photo Plot Transect was established] to determine the competition status between grass and sagebrush.”
-Plate 695x is viewed south to the Pine Valley Mountains from the end of the Photo Plot Transect.
+Plate 696x is viewed south to the Pine Valley Mountains near the Photo Plot Transect’s starting point.
 Mountain big sage has declined while grasses have increased.
-Grasses include crested wheatgrass, cheatgrass, mutton grass (Poa fendleriana), intermediate wheatgrass, Indian rice grass, and hairy grama (Bouteloua hirsuta).
+Grasses include crested wheatgrass, cheatgrass, mutton grass, intermediate wheatgrass, Indian rice grass, and hairy grama.
 In the distance, conifers have increased including ponderosa pine, white fir, spruce, pinyon, and juniper.
 Mountain brush has also increased.

 Sagebrush, Dry Meadow, Conifer, Pinyon, Juniper, Mountain Brush

 South West: Section 23, Range 15 West, Township 39 South; UTM of the transect starting point 278400 E, 4140500 N; elevation 6,600 ft.